z669016/adventofcode-2015/README.md

 permutations of all cities, and the length of the trip for each permutation.
 From that list it's easy to get the minimum (part 1) and maximum values (part 2).

+## Day 10
+My basic approach for this puzzle is to split the input string into blocks of the same character ("3113322113" becomes ["3","11","33","22","11","3"]), and then join them again while inserting the count in front of each part.
+Using the right algorithm is probably key to prevent use of much memory slowing things down.
+The approach works like a charm, part 1 is less than a second, and  even part two doesn't take more than two seconds.